Lower Dolpo Trek - 18 Days

 Key Highlights

-Advantages of Booking the Lower Dolpo Trek with the Best Heritage Tour
+Benefits of Booking the Lower Dolpo Trek with the Best Heritage Tour

 Tibetan traditions and culture have had a major influence throughout the Lower Dolpo region.
 On the Lower Dolpo trek, you can encounter the pre-Buddhist Bon Po and Chaiba civilizations.
 Every year, hundreds of pilgrims come from all over the world to take part in the numerous festivals and celebrations held near the lake.
 You will encounter a wide variety of cultures, beliefs, and worldviews.
 The Annapurna range (8,091m), Dhaulagiri (8,167m), Api (7,132m), Nilgiri, Kagmara Ri (5,115m), and other nearby snow-covered peaks can be explored on the Lower Dolpo trek.
 Lower Dolpo trekking offers breathtaking views of snow-capped peaks as well as dry alpine landscapes.

 The Lower Dolpo trek has been accessible to trekkers since 1991 and is considered one of the toughest treks in Nepal.
 Lower Dolpo is located on the northern side of the Himalayan range, just behind the Dhaulagiri peak.
 The ideal times for trekking in the Lower Dolpo are from early August to late October and from early March to early May.
 The landscape is very clear.
 Wildflowers are blooming everywhere, and you can feel the fresh air of the Himalayas.
-Lower Dolpo is the region with the least rainfall in Nepal and you can trek during the monsoon season.
+Lower Dolpo is the region with the least rainfall in Nepal and you can also trek during the monsoon season.

-Lower Dolpo trekking is a challenging hike in western Nepal.
+Lower Dolpo trekking is a challenging trek in western Nepal.
 You will walk off the beaten path along the way.
 A typical day involves 6-7 hours of hiking and crossing two mountain passes, which requires good physical endurance and overall good health.
 To embark on the Lower Dolpo trekking, you do not necessarily need to have prior trekking experience unless you are determined to complete the adventure.
 Today, the Lower Dolpo trekking route is very famous due to its natural manifestations such as high passes, rare flora and fauna, breathtaking landscapes, lakes, secluded Buddhist monasteries, and traditional Tibetan culture.
 The Lower Dolpo trekking route runs from 1650 meters to 5136 meters above sea level.

 The 18-day Lower Dolpo trekking journey starts with a scenic flight from Kathmandu to Nepalgunj and Juphal.
 Starting the trek from Juphal, you will trek across terraced fields and small valleys to Dunai, enjoying the magnificent views of Mt.
 Dhaulagiri (8167m) and Mt.
 Annapurna (8091m).
 The Lower Dolpo trek takes you through Tarakot, Laini, Nawarpani, and several other beautiful villages before heading towards Juphal and proceeding to Dho Tarap village.
 You will take a day off to acclimatize at Dho Tarap and explore the local community.
 The Lower Dolpo trekking trail further crosses the challenging Numa La (5190m) and Baga La (5070m) passes before reaching the beautiful settlement of Ringmo.
 The next day, we will ascend to Phoksundo Lake, the most fascinating destination of the Lower Dolpo trek.
 After a day there, we will proceed to Shanta village.
 The Lower Dolpo trekking itinerary will return to Juphal and board a flight to Nepalgunj and then to Kathmandu.